Westminster Rose Center: Theater

 The theater seats 419 plus disabled seating and provides a universal venue for every type of entertainment.
 By use of the curtains, the stage can be altered for solo performances, town hall meetings, large scale musical comedy productions, choral, orchestra, ballet and on stage weddings.
-The versatile design features excellent acoustics and sightlines.
 Boxes on both sides of the stage on both upper and lower levels are utilized for musicians or for VIP seating.
 The backstage areas are fully equipped with lockers, showers, makeup and dressing areas.

 Theatrical entertainment equipment includes modern lighting, audio, and video systems.
 The theater is a Proscenium style stage with traveling curtains and no vertical fly system.
 Over stage and above audience lighting and rigging positions are accessed through a stretch wire grid system.
 The lighting system encompasses 192 dimming circuits, networked wired and wireless DMX512-A data connections, ETC and Altman lighting instruments, Strand dimming and control systems.
 The audio system includes JBL and EAW speakers arranged in a left-right-center orientation, Allen and Heath mixing console, Shure wireless microphones, and a Peavey Media Matrix DSP.
 Video systems currently consist of LCD projection screen located upstage of the main curtain with VHS, DVD, VGA, Betacam SP, High-8, Mini-DV and universal BNC inputs.